dsuruagy/LiLSpring/springmvc/README.md

 * Set async processing flag on Dispatcher Servlet
 * Add async processing configuration in WebConfig if needed
 * Return a _Callable\<String>/DeferredResult\<String>_ from Controllers

+## Chapter 6 - View Resolvers
+### View Resolvers in Spring MVC
+* Resolving views, rendering content, displaying data, all of this is an integral part of any web MVC framework
+* Spring provides flexibility with view technologies
+* Works with two interfaces
+    * _View_ - the actual view, the content that you render in the browser, and the data that you display on it.
+One view can have information collected and displayed across multiple model attributes.
+    * _ViewResolver_ - responsible for actually resolving the views by name, and the view state will never change during the running of the application.
+Implementations are free to cache views so that they can be loaded faster the nest time they are rendered in the browser.
+        * _InternalResourceViewResolver_
+        * _ResourceBundleViewResolver_ - .properties file used to define names and map to JSPs
+        * _XmlViewResolver_ - XML registration of views in form of beans, like other configuration in Spring
+        * _VelocityViewResolver/FreeMarkerViewResolver_

+## XmlViewResolver Demo
+* Configure the _XmlViewResolver_ in application configuration